A quarterback's body language can be

 difference in winning and losing

-Jim Trotter INSIDE THE NFL quotes body language expert Patti Wood MA, CSP on matching and mirroring.
+Jim Trotter INSIDE THE NFL quotes body language expert Patti Wood MA on matching and mirroring.

 Mark Sanchez, Philip Rivers have attracted attention for their poor body language